stdlib-js/.github/profile/README.md

 Development of the project happens in the pinned [stdlib repository][stdlib-repository], which contains library source code, tooling, and documentation.
 The pinned [stdlib repository][stdlib-repository] is also the place to file bug reports and feature requests.

 The main stdlib project decomposes into individual packages that can be independently consumed.
-The GitHub organization contains individual repositories for each stdlib package.
-Each individual package repository contains pre-built package bundles for use in the browser, Node.js, and other environments, such as Deno.
+The GitHub organization contains individual repositories for each stdlib package, with each package repository containing pre-built package bundles for use in the browser, Node.js, and other environments, such as Deno.
 See the [user stories section][user-stories] in the main project repository's `README.md` for guidance on how to make best use of stdlib given your specific needs.

 #### Community